CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

   <img width="600" src="https://github.com/CitruzSquared/essays/assets/23460281/1d634c03-a53b-4d23-90ab-56df30abf0fc"> <br/>
 </p>

-Any object illuminated by a non-point source casts two shadows: *penumbral* and *umbral*.
+Any object illuminated by a non-point source casts two shadows: the *penumbra* and the *umbra*.
 In the diagram above, the penumbral shadow cast by the Moon ($M$) is shown by regions $A$ and $B$.
 An observer in these regions sees the Moon slightly offset from the Sun ($S$) and so only sees a part of the Sun covered by the Moon.
 This is known as a *partial solar eclipse* (see leftmost figure below).

 The umbral region is marked by regions $C$ and $D$.
 An observer in region $C$ cannot see the Sun at all since it is completely blocked by the Moon.
 This is known as a *total solar eclipse* (usually, the corona (the outer atmosphere) of the Sun is still visible; see middle figure below).
 In region $D$, the Moon still coveres the center of the Sun but does not appear large enough to cover all of it.
 Therefore the Sun looks like a glowing ring around the Moon, and therefore this is known as an *annular solar eclipse* (see rightmost figure below).